At a glance

 Data for this section were sourced from:

-At the time of publication, national comparisons more recent than 2017–18 were not available due to a COVID-related delay in the conduct of the ABS’s National Health Survey (NHS) and the manner by which the data was collected.
-Further details can be found at National Health Survey: First Results methodology.
+At the time of publication, national comparisons more recent than 2017–18 were not available for some indicators of sufficient physical activity.
+Further details can be found at National Health Survey 2020–21: First Results methodology and National Health Survey: Latest release.

 For children, more holistic 24-hour movement guidelines based on physical activity, low levels of sedentary behaviour and sufficient sleep were released in 2019.7,8 Currently, there is no consensus on the best way to report against these guidelines in general health surveys; therefore, this section measures children’s physical activity as achieving at least one hour of physical activity daily.